-Julia Marie Naglestad (44) from Kristiansand
+Julia Marie Naglestad - photographer (44) from Kristiansand

-Living+working in Oslo since 2006
+Living + working in Oslo since 2006

-Many thanks Liv & co at Solli Gård in Asker - who teach me everything they know about horses.
+Many thanks to Liv & co at Solli Gård in Asker - who teach me everything they know about horses.

 I LOVE YOU!